aim-uofa/DiverGen/BSGAL/README.md

 - [X-Paste](https://github.com/yoctta/xpaste)

 ## <a name="CitingBSGAL"></a> 🖊️ Citation
-If you find this project useful in your research, please consider cite:
+If you find this project useful in your research, please cite:

 ```BibTeX
 @inproceedings{zhu2024generative,